Individual vs. Group Life Insurance Policies – Why It Matters for Your Future

 It’s Time to Reevaluate

 Having an individual life insurance plan is a necessary precaution to take in order to guarantee security and provide your loved ones the safety net they need.
-During Life Insurance Awareness Month, take the time to reevaluate your circumstances to protect yourself and your family.
+Take the time to reevaluate your circumstances to protect yourself and your family.

 Our content is created for educational purposes only.
 This material is not intended to provide, and should not be relied on for tax, legal, or investment advice.
 Vantis Life encourages individuals to seek advice from their own investment or tax advisor or legal counsel.